Mark Hebscher: Subsequent work

 Hebscher co-hosted a current affairs show called Square Off initially at CHCH-DT with future MPP Donna Skelly.
 In 2015, CHCH-DT declared bankruptcy, and many on-air personalities, including Hebscher, were laid off.
 Hebscher has subsequently hosted podcasts, most recently Hebsy on Sports with Mike Boon, which started in 2018.
+Hebscher stopped the podcast in May 2023, officially retiring.

 In 2019, Hebscher wrote a book titled The Greatest Athlete (you've never heard of) which chronicled George Orton, the first Canadian to win an Olympic gold medal.
 Orton was paralyzed as a child after a fall from a tree, but went on to win a gold medal in the 2500-metre steeplechase at the 1900 Summer Games.